 A Data Protection Officer has clearly defined duties and needs to be experienced on the level of data protection law and practices and needs to be able to work in an entirely independent way.
 However, there isn’t an exact ‘job description’ nor a fixed set of rules with regards to the past experience of a DPO.
 A Data Protection Officer can be appointed and selected in many ways: he or she can be internal to the organization (internal only if there are no conflicts of interests and issues with regards to the ability to work independently) and can even be ‘shared’ by several organizations.

-For the exact duties and role, as well as the skillset of the Data Protection Officer click the button below.
+For the exact duties and role, as well as the skillset of the Data Protection Officer click the button below where you find far more than in this GDPR overview.
 The infographic summarizes when a Data Protection Officer is required by the GDPR.

 What is the GDPR checklist?